- Governments and cybersecurity

 Governments and election cybersecurity

-While governments, in general, have a responsibility to protect infrastructure, one area where governments should have complete control of security issues occurs during elections.
+While governments, in general, have a responsibility to protect infrastructure, one area where governments should have complete control of security issues is during elections.
 All US citizens should have the right to a free and fair election process.

 Cybersecurity experts should look at all areas of potential breaches, including voter registration lists, voting machines, electronic vote-counting systems, etc. This would ensure that there are no security gaps in the election system.